mdekstrand/cs533-web/glossary.md

     Discussed in {video}`week4:introduction`.

 Standard deviation
-    A measure of the spread of a random variable.
+    A measure of the spread of a {term}`random variable`.
 It is the square root of the mean squared deviation from the mean:

     $$\sigma_X = \sqrt{\frac{\sum_i (x_i - \bar{x})^2}{n}}$$